ForestHub Logo ForestHub Logo ForestHub

 What makes an embedded AI agent different from a simple inference loop?

 A simple inference loop reads a sensor, runs a model, and prints a result.
 An agent adds decision logic (thresholds, state machines), multi-source input fusion, physical actions (GPIO, relays, motor control), and feedback loops where action outcomes influence the next sensing cycle.
-It is firmware architecture, not a function call.
+At the microcontroller tier, this is a firmware architecture pattern, not a function call.

 Can MCUs run multiple AI agents simultaneously?